 Creyos tasks are strongly correlated with pen-and-paper screening tools, but have been demonstrated to add information about cognition over and above these simple tasks (Sternin et al., 2019).
-They provide a wealth of detailed performance data beyond a simple total score that is used in the Creyos dementia screener to identify subtle patterns characteristic of impairment.
+They provide a wealth of detailed performance data beyond a simple total score.
+These data can be used to identify subtle patterns characteristic of impairment.
 The more comprehensive Creyos dementia assessment also provides information about specific domains that may be impaired, it can be administered multiple times, and it may be able to reveal subtle cognitive patterns that tools like the MMSE miss due to a ceiling effect (i.e., except in cases of severe impairment, many older adults score nearly perfectly) or low sensitivity to mild decline.
 For example, Hosseini et al. (2023) found that patients with Parkinson's disease were impaired on Creyos tasks, even when MMSE scores were within a normal range.